 Through a modern lens, it could be said that founding father Samuel Adams was a model 18th century gig worker.
 By day, he produced malt for the beer brewers of his time.
 By night, he took on specialized gigs—famously organizing the Boston Tea Party and rallying support for the signing of the US Declaration of Independence.
-Earlier this month, TOD PRO™ evoked his modern day “spirit” with brethren brewers to set the backdrop for our recent “TOD on Tap” event in Boston, Massachusetts, exploring the gig economy and the on-demand professional.
+Earlier this month, our client SMA, Inc., evoked his modern day “spirit” with brethren brewers to set the backdrop for our recent “TOD on Tap” event in Boston, Massachusetts, exploring the gig economy and the on-demand professional.

 In an atmosphere of craft beer and good food, we convened a panel of experts to explore the modern implications of increasingly accessible professional talent for businesses, project teams and the professional workers themselves.